KMaina/Store-Manager-API/README.md

   "confirm":"mysecret"
 }
 ```
-- Hit the send button and get the response `{'msg':"User Successfully created"}`
 - To add a product, add `127.0.0.1:5000/api/v1/products` to the `POST` method
-use the following JSON body
+- Use the following JSON body
 ```
 {
   "name":"eggs",